telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Request payload**_

-The reques payload is an object representing the attribute identified by the attribute name given in the URL contained in the entity identified by the ID.
+The request payload is an object representing the attribute identified by the attribute name given in the URL contained in the entity identified by the ID.
 The object follow structure described in the [JSON Attribute Representation](#json-attribute-representation) (and side [Partial Representations](#partial-representations) section).